mighty-mdy-geo/Who-is-Who-in-Myanmar/README.md

 ** ** Material Design Lite is built to provide a lightweight and basic set of Material Design components and templates for web sites.
 The project does not intend to provide structures to create all possible UX needs, but to provide a low-friction Material Design implementation you can build on.

+1.2.6 PYTHON

+    Python is an interpreted, object-oriented, high-level programming language with dynamic semantics.
+Its high-level built in data structures, combined with dynamic typing and dynamic binding, make it very attractive for Rapid Application Development, as well as for use as a scripting or glue language to connect existing components together.
+Python&#39;s simple, easy to learn syntax emphasizes readability and therefore reduces the cost of program maintenance.
+Python supports modules and packages, which encourages program modularity and code reuse.
+The Python interpreter and the extensive standard library are available in source or binary form without charge for all major platforms, and can be freely distributed.